 To his great relief, Mr Akkad ultimately found his passport among his belongings.
 Nonetheless, the experience shuddered him: in a world where Syrian passports open few doors and can be viewed with outright suspicion in many western countries, Mr Akkad made his mind he needed second citizenship.

-“I realised that this passport that I have is not helping me carry on my business,” he said.
+“I realised that this passport that I have is not helping me carry on my business”

 He turned to Savory & Partners, one of the largest companies in the Middle East that provides citizenship-by-investment programs.
-And after a real estate investment, Mr Akkad was a citizen of Saint Kitts and Nevis—a tiny two-island nation in the Caribbean.
-Despite the fact that little attention is paid to the country of fewer than 60,000 people, its passport is exceptionally strong, allowing visa-free travel to more than 130 countries, including EU, Russia and Hong Kong...
+And after a real estate investment, Mr Akkad was a citizen of the Commonwealth of Dominica—a tiny island nation in the Caribbean.
+Despite the fact that little attention is paid to the country of fewer than 74,000 people, its passport is exceptionally strong, allowing visa-free travel to more than 120 countries, including the EU and the United Kingdom.

 “They’re good individuals who are in a situation where they need a second passport to find stability for their family, assets and business,” said Mr Savory of his clients.